What can you use progesterone cream for?

 What is menopause? - Menopause is the stage of a woman's life when menstruation permanently stops.
-When your menopause is approaching, you are likely to start experience symptoms caused by changes in your hormonal levels.
+When your menopause is approaching, you’re likely to start experiencing symptoms caused by changes in your hormonal levels.
 It is possible that your symptoms might only last for a couple of years, but half of all women experience symptoms that last seven years or longer.

-If you are looking for something to help with your menopause, you should speak with your doctor and ask for their advice.
-Depending on the type and severity of your symptoms they will be able to offer advice and recommend the treatment best for you.
+If you are looking for something to help with your menopause, you can get an assessment from an online doctor or you can speak with your doctor face-to-face and ask for their advice.
+Depending on the type and severity of your symptoms you may be able to start or continue menopause treatment online.

-It is not possible to prevent or delay menopause, but it is possible to treat the symptoms:
+It‘s not possible to prevent or delay menopause, but it's possible to treat the symptoms:

 - Hot flushes